 City-Specific LocationsBoston: The for-profit book reuse organization Got Books? sends books to troops and teachers, and also helps raise money for local nonprofits.

 Chicago: Open Books, whose wonderful, well-stocked bookstore benefits their award-winning nonprofit literacy programs.

-Los Angeles: Books for People gathers books to benefit charities for local homeless children and to raise funds for local libraries.
+Los Angeles: New York:">Books for People gathers books to benefit charities for local homeless children and to raise funds for local libraries.